Transient concurrence for copropagating entangled bosons and fermions

+In our study, we use analytical solutions to the time-dependent Schrödinger equation, $\Psi(x_1,x_2,t)$, within the Moshinsky quantum shutter model.
+Although the quantum state is defined over continuous variables, the analysis of quantum correlations is carried out after evaluating the wavefunction at specific points, in a procedure equivalent to projective filtering.
+This allows the continuous system to be mapped to a two-qubit state in the computational basis, as shown by Lin and Fisher~\cite{lin_fisher_2007}.
+This methodological choice naturally places our analysis within the framework of mode entanglement.
+In particular, our approach focuses on the transient quantum dynamics and on the time-dependent emergence of entanglement signatures, aspects that are central to our study.

-In this Letter, we elaborate a specific aspect of entanglement: the transient dynamics of copropagating entangled bosons and fermions.
-We derive a transient concurrence entanglement quantifier, providing a framework to evaluate and visualize entanglement in quantum systems where the physical proximity and copropagation of the entangled components are essential.
-Our analysis reveals how this dynamic concurrence not only captures the diffraction in time phenomenon \cite{PhysRev.88.625} but also modulates the interference correlation of the joint probability density, thus illuminating the regions where probabilistic bunching and antibunching phenomena emerge.
-Furthermore, the transient concurrence converges towards the well-known Wootters’s concurrence for a stationary entangled pure state \cite{PhysRevLett.80.2245,walborn2006} in the long-time asymptotic limit.
+In this work, we derive a transient concurrence as a dynamical indicator of entanglement, providing a framework to visualize entanglement signatures through interference phenomena in transient quantum systems where the physical proximity and copropagation of the entangled components are essential.
+Our analysis reveals how this transient concurrence not only captures the phenomenon of diffraction in time \cite{PhysRev.88.625} but also modulates the interference correlation of the joint probability density, highlighting the regions where probabilistic bunching and antibunching phenomena emerge.
+Furthermore, in the long-time asymptotic limit, our transient concurrence converges towards the well-known Wootters concurrence~\cite{PhysRevLett.80.2245}.

-\textit{Quantum shutter and quantum transients.}--- We first introduce the basic formulations for the single-particle case, thus establishing the theoretical foundation necessary to address the case of entangled particles.
+\textit{Quantum shutter and quantum transients.}---We begin by reviewing the quantum-shutter dynamics for a single coherent beam, establishing the framework needed to describe the two-component shutter states used in our analysis.
 The quantum shutter setup was proposed by Moshinsky to discuss the transient regime he named \textit{diffraction in time} \cite{PhysRev.88.625}.
-It refers to the solution of the one-dimensional Schr\"odinger equation of a particle of mass $m$
+It refers to the solution of the one-dimensional Schr\"odinger equation

 with the initial condition at $t=0$,